How to Start a Coffee Trailer Successfully

 Choose Your Staff (Wisely)

-The most significant advantage of having a coffee trailer is the flexibility to work where and when you want to.
+The most significant advantage of having a coffee trailer is the flexibility to work wherever and whenever you want.
 It's okay if you operate your coffee trailer yourself in the beginning.
 However, as your business grows, you will want to hire a barista to work your coffee trailer.

 Start looking for your baristas early on.
 Focus on the reliability and positive attitude of your future employees.
-When you hire them, invest in continued barista training and emphasize the need for exceptional customer service.
+When you hire them, invest in ongoing barista training and emphasize the importance of delivering exceptional customer service.
 For more information, read our article, How to Hire the Best Baristas For Your Coffee Shop.

 serving a paper coffee cup